20LitersAdmin/liters_tracker/docs/chip_notes.md

   - Handle rotating images (on edit, then on new)

 # NEXT MERGE:
-* Need to re-save every report for AddPlanIDToReports && AddYearAndMonthToReports
-* There are 7 meaningless distribution reports: `Report.distributions.where(impact: 0)`
-* There are 17 meaningless check reports: `Report.checks.where(checked: 0)`
 * Run `Story.where.not(image: nil).each { |story| story.migrate_image_name }`, then create a migration to drop `Story#image` column

 # from amanda